 Punta Loma and Cerro Avanzado Trip

-Discover the sea lion colony of Punta Loma and enjoy the landscapes of Cerro Avanzado with this fantastic trip from Puerto Madryn.
+Discover the sea lion colony of Punta Loma and enjoy the landscapes of Cerro Avanzado with this trip from Puerto Madryn.
 Punta Loma and Cerro Avanzado Trip.
-At the indicated time, we'll pick you up at your hotel in Puerto Madryn to...
+At the specified time, we will pick you up at your hotel in Puerto Madryn to begin our...

 - 4 hours